Options Position Sizing Calculator: Complete Risk Management Guide

 - Contracts: $2,500 ÷ $5,000 = 0.5 → not feasible at 1 contract

 This illustrates why small accounts often can't sell cash-secured puts on higher-priced underlyings.
 When BPR sizing runs into the floor of one contract, you need to either choose a lower-priced underlying or accept a higher BPR allocation for that trade.
+This is where understanding options buying power requirements becomes critical for practical position sizing.

 For a full breakdown of how buying power works by strategy, see Options Buying Power Requirements.
+Understanding buying power is essential because it often acts as the practical constraint on position size, especially for traders using cash-secured puts or covered calls.

 Method 4: Kelly Criterion (Advanced)